gvwilson/sensibleadventures/bookster/bookster.md

 desperately lonely.
 What would she do if Razi died?
 She couldn't just leave his body lying in an alley---there were rats around.
 She shivered.
 Did the Karabandi burn their dead?
-Or bury them, like the Uwsians and Garheimmen were supposed to?
+Or bury them, like the Uwsians and Ruudians were supposed to?
 Did Razi have any oaths unaccomplished?
 The thought of her teacher returning as a ghost made her queasy.